If you’re reading this, then you’re probably at the point where you’re realizing that your…

 Corporate Responsibility & Goodwill

 Bersin summed this up by saying “people want to work for a company who does good things.”
 Be an example of this to your employees by getting involved in charities and providing opportunities for them to volunteer.
 When you value giving as a part of your company culture, it connects employees to a mission and purpose.
-Companies like Salesforce do a great job at demonstrating a culture of goodwill.
+Companies like Salesforce do a great job of demonstrating a culture of goodwill.

 There is a direct correlation between corporate responsibility and employee engagement.
 The engagement level is twice as high (54% vs. 25%) among those who say they are proud of contributions their organization has made to the community.